The voluntary youth work sector in Wales

 Structure and Governance

-The Council for Wales of Voluntary Youth Services is comprises up to two representatives of each member organisation and an honorary chairman.
-Ten representatives of national organisations and ten local voluntary organisations plus honorary officers, elected annually, make up the Executive Committee, the governing body of CWVYS
+CWVYS comprises representatives of Member organisations and an honorary Chair.
+Representatives of national and local/regional organisations plus honorary Officers, elected annually, make up the CWVYS Executive Committee, the governing body of CWVYS.

 Claire Cunliffe (Chair)